 How you may use these resources

-For Speech Sprouts free resources:
+For Speech Sprouts free speech therapy activities:

 - Each SLP or educator who will be distributing these resources to students should download the file on Teachers pay Teachers for themselves.
 Parents are also welcome to download a copy of the digital file on TpT.